Harley-Davidson KR

-The Harley-Davidson KR or KR750 was a 45.125 cuin displacement V-twin engine flathead racing motorcycle with made by Harley-Davidson from 1953 through 1969 for flat track racing.
+The Harley-Davidson KR or KR750 was a 45.125 cuin displacement V-twin engine flathead racing motorcycle was made by Harley-Davidson from 1953 through 1969 for flat track racing.
 It was also used in road racing in the KRTT faired version.
 When the KR was first introduced, it dominated motorcycle racing in the United States.
 In 1970 it was replaced by the long-lived and US race-winning Harley-Davidson XR-750.

 Class C racing

 American Motorcyclist Association (AMA) Class C racing was created in 1933 in response to low participation in racing and slow motorcycle sales during the decline in consumer disposable income of the Great Depression.
 The year before, Harley-Davidson was the only factory team to compete.
 That team had but one rider, Joe Petrali, who had swept every AMA national title in 1935, due in large part to lack of competition, as well as his talent.
 With declining AMA rider membership, the two major factories, Harley-Davidson and Indian Motocycle Manufacturing Company, were left with greater influence over the organization, which they used to establish a uniform racing class with a low barrier to entry.

 Unlike the many incompatible classes found in car racing, the new class would use the same bikes across many disciplines, including road racing and quarter-mile (short track), half-mile, and one-mile ovals, while leaving out the specialized motorcycles used in hillclimbing, and the large displacement (74 cuin open-class bikes that competed in TT (or TT Steeplechase) racing.

 The Class C rules were designed to make racing accessible to the wider public, and not only well-financed professional teams and factories.
 Homologation rules and bike inspection were used to ensure the amateur riders in the general public could buy the same bikes as the factory team, and buy from the factory's whole catalog of speed parts as well.
 The displacement formula allowed side valve (or flathead) engines of up to 750cc, or 45.77", but an "equivalency rule" that limited more technically advanced OHV engines, tantamount to the (primarily UK) import competition, to 500cc, or 30.51".
 From the time Class C was established in 1938 until the 1953 KR, Harley-Davidson relied on the 27 hp WLDR, sold with lights, fenders and other equipment, intended to be ridden to the track by amateur racers, prepared by the rider and raced, and the race-only 1941-52 35 hp Harley-Davidson WR which was the direct ancestor of the KR.